-Maruxa serves as Executive Project Coordinator to Communitas.
+Maruxa serves as Executive Coordinator of Communitas.
 Previously, she ran nrg4SD (Network of Regional Governments for Sustainable Development) for two and a half years.
 With Maruxa at the helm, nrg4SD co-facilitated the engagement of subnational and local authorities at the UN Rio+20 Conference on Sustainable Development.

 From 2004 to late 2010, Maruxa served as Deputy Director for the representation of the South West of England to the European Union (EU).
 She led partnership efforts on EU sustainable development policy, including between regional authorities, academia and the private sector.
 Earlier, Maruxa was Sustainable Development and Institutional Affairs Officer in the EU representation of the Spanish region of Galicia and started her career in the EU Committee of the Regions.
 Maruxa has also worked as Expert on Governance and Public Administration Reform for the Government of Romania and the British Council.
 She has lectured in capacity building programs run by the Assembly of European Regions, the College of Europe of Bruges, the Institute of Political Studies of Paris Sciences Po and the French EU Presidency.

 Maruxa holds an LL.B from the University of La Coruña in Spain, an LL.M. in European Law from the Université Libre de Bruxelles (ULB) and an MA in Management of Cooperation Projects from the Organisation of Ibero American States.
-She has also undertaken International Relations courses at the School of Oriental and African Studies (SOAS) at the University of London.
 Maruxa is fluent in English, French, Portuguese and Spanish; she has professional working proficiency in German and Italian and follows elementary studies of Arabic and Chinese.

 James Goldstein is the Research Director at Communitas.
 He oversees work groups and expert-led research on sustainable cities.
 James is Senior Fellow at Tellus Institute, where he directs the Sustainable Communities Program.
 His research centers on the development of analytic methods and stakeholder processes in support of community-based initiatives to integrate environmental protection, economic development, and social well-being.